korntewin/all-about-rust/local-llm-comparison/README.md

-# LlamaEdge vs. Ollama
+# Local LLM comparison (LlamaEdge vs Ollama vs LMStudio)

 Hey there!
-As I've been exploring running LLMs locally and found two interesting candidates:
+As I've been exploring running LLMs locally and found three interesting candidates:

 1. [LlamaEdge]: Written in Rust and runs on a WebAssembly runtime.
 It's highly portable and offers near-native speed!
 2. [Ollama]: Written in Go, has a great user experience and an intuitive CLI.
-3. [LMStudio]: Written in Typescript, has the best UX and eas of useout of these three!
+3. [LMStudio]: Written in Typescript, has the best UX and ease of use out of these three.

 This repository contains a simple benchmark to compare the performance for [LlamaEdge], [Ollama], and [LMStudio].
 It's a quick and dirty load test to see which one performs better on my machine.